 He has extensive experience in alternative dispute resolution and has successfully mediated hundreds of lawsuits.
 Mr. Clark has an AV rating from Martindale-Hubbell, and is listed in the Bar Register of Preeminent Lawyers.

-Mr. Clark has two sons and likes to spend time gardening when he is not in the office.
+Mr. Clark has two sons and likes to spend time gardening.